How to Replace Your Pool Liner (And When To Do It)

 Once the liner is smooth and centered, you can reattach the facings, gaskets, and the main drain cover.
 Then, you can fill the pool.
 After you have a foot or so of water, check the liner and the fixtures to be sure everything is staying in place.

-How To Replace An Above Ground Swimming Pool Liner
+How to Replace an Above Ground Swimming Pool Liner

 Step One: Drain the Pool